DBE Final Rule Sprint — B2G Coach

 The Real Story — What the IFR Actually Changed Foundation

 What the IFR actually changed.
 What it didn't.
-Why the executive orders on DEI don't mean what most people think — and why the DBE program still stands under federal law (Public Laws 97-424 through 117-58; 49 CFR Parts 23 and 26).
+Why the executive orders on DEI don't mean what most people think — and why the DBE program still stands under federal transportation law (Public Laws 97-424 through 117-58; 49 CFR Parts 23 and 26).
 Plain language.
 No jargon.
-Clarity from someone who ran these exact programs.
+Operational clarity from someone who ran these programs.

 Session 2